 Presentations from Grantholders included:

 - The feasibility of a new approach for improving infant sleep-sharing safety: Final report on Let’s Talk About Sleep! in NHS Sunderland and NHS Fife – Prof Helen Ball, Professor of Anthropology, Durham University

 - Oto-acoustic signals investigation study (OASIS) update: The limitations of post-hoc recruitment to research studies and the potential value of establishing disease registers for future research – Prof Peter Fleming, Consultant Paediatrician, University Hospitals Bristol

-- Dr Victoria Bryant, Clinical Research Associate, UCL Great Ormond Street Institute of Child Health: Sudden unexpected death in childhood (SUDC)
+- Sudden unexpected death in childhood (SUDC): characteristics, autopsy findings and investigation – Dr Victoria Bryant, Clinical Research Associate, UCL Great Ormond Street Institute of Child Health

-- Dr Robert Coombs, Consultant Neonatologist, Sheffield Teaching Hospitals: The prevalence of Long QT Syndrome gene variants in SIDS
+- The prevalence of Long QT Syndrome gene variants in SIDS – Dr Robert Coombs, Consultant Neonatologist (retired), Sheffield Teaching Hospitals